 My friend Kim from Shiplap and Shells shares how to give garage sale furniture an upscale makeover.

-The short days after Christmas seems to drag on, so adding some pretty winter decor can brighten the darkest of days.
+The short days after Christmas seems to drag on, so adding some pretty winter decor can brighten the darkest days.
 Niky from the House on Silverado shares her entryway decorated for winter.

 Please Join Our Craft Group HERE.
 It is a place to share and be inspired by other amazing crafters.
-I cannot wait to meet you
+I cannot wait to meet you.

 You might also enjoy these posts:

-How to Choose the right paint for your furniture makeover to see more, click HERE
+How to Choose the right paint for your furniture makeover; to see more, click HERE

-Thank you so much for your visit today I hope you found some inspiration.
+Thank you so much for your visit today.
+I hope you found some inspiration.

 Happy Up-cycling,